tnmygrwl/cinematch/README.md

 - Technical Challenge: Work on real-time systems, data scraping, and complex matching algorithms.
 - Practice new skills: Our stack includes Vue.js, FastAPI, PostgreSQL, and various cloud services, providing a learning opportunity across different technologies.

-## Donation
+## Support

 Your financial support will enable us to maintain server costs, API subscriptions, and further development to make CineMatch even better.
-Every contribution counts!

-# TODO:
+Every contribution counts, use the sponsor button or contact me at <tanmayagrawa@umass.edu>!

+## TODO

-- Set Up Cloud Services
+- Set Up cloud services

-- set up EC2 for hosting, RDS for the PostgreSQL database, S3 for static files, and Route53 for DNS management.
+- Set up EC2 for hosting, RDS for the PostgreSQL database, S3 for static files, and Route53 for DNS management.
 - API Integrations: Integrate TMDB, IMDb, and Rotten Tomatoes APIs.
 If IMDb and Rotten Tomatoes APIs are not available, you'll need to implement web scraping.

+### Proposed LLM features

+- Personalized Movie Descriptions: Use LLMs to write engaging, personalized movie descriptions based on users' past likes and preferences.

+- Recommendation Explanations: When a match is made, use LLMs to provide a detailed explanation of why this movie could be a good choice for both users.

+- Questions/Trivia/Hype: Implement a chat feature where the LLM can answer questions about the movie, discuss similar movies, or hype you up about the movie.
+For e.g. I personally love to know trivia or real-world connections.

+- Tiebreaker: Use LLMs to summarize long reviews or aggregate multiple reviews into a concise summary for breaking ties.

 ## Backend Development

 We're using FastAPI for the web framework, SQLAlchemy for ORM, and Pydantic for data validation because that's what i like.
+Fastapi's good because it's sufficiently performant among JS and Python [frameworks](https://www.techempower.com/benchmarks/#section=data-r21&test=query) but I am open to moving high-throughput endpoints to rust/go servers.

 Implement the following endpoints:

 - POST /login
 - POST /signup
+- POST /streaming_services
-- GET /movies
+- GET /movies (also personalized descriptions)
 - POST /swipe
-- GET /match
+- GET /match (also recommendation explanations)
+- POST /hype
+- GET /tiebreak

 Also, implement real-time matching notifications using WebSocket.